rclone/rclone/docs/content/drive.md

 (near the top right corner of the right panel), then select "External" and click on "CREATE"; on the next screen, enter an "Application name" ("rclone" is OK); enter "User Support Email" (your own email is OK); enter "Developer Contact Email" (your own email is OK); then click on "Save" (all other data is optional).
-Click again on "Credentials" on the left panel to go back to the "Credentials" screen.
+You will also have to add some scopes, including `.../auth/docs` and `.../auth/drive` in order to be able to edit, create and delete files with RClone.
+You may also want to include the `../auth/drive.metadata.readonly` scope.
+After adding scopes, click "Save and continue" to add test users.
+Be sure to add your own account to the test users.
+Once you've added yourself as a test user and saved the changes, click again on "Credentials" on the left panel to go back to the "Credentials" screen.

    (PS: if you are a GSuite user, you could also select "Internal" instead of "External" above, but this will restrict API use to Google Workspace